NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 UI NeoMutt Email client, folder browsing, compose neomuttrc

-Sync mbsync Bi-directional IMAP ↔ Maildir sync mbsyncrc
+Sync mbsync Bi-directional IMAP ↔ Maildir sync accounts/work/mbsyncrc

 Search notmuch Full-text indexing (Xapian backend) .notmuch-config in maildir

-Auth OAuth2 Modern authentication for O365/Gmail mutt_oauth2_*.py scripts
+Auth OAuth2 Modern authentication for O365/Gmail accounts/*/oauth2.py scripts

 Directory Structure